tarundeep1608/SuperShredder/README.md

 # SuperShredder

 **SuperShredder** is a powerful, cross-platform security tool designed to securely erase data from Windows file systems and Android devices.
 Built with a modern, "hacker-style" frameless GUI using PyQt6, it ensures that deleted files are unrecoverable by utilizing military-grade encryption and multi-pass overwriting techniques.
+**Self-Contained & Portable:** This tool comes with bundled ADB binaries, eliminating the need for complex system configuration.
+It also includes a build script to compile the application into a standalone `.exe` file.

 ## 🚀 Features